The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A condenser unit that is dirty will hinder air flow, decrease system efficiency and drive up energy costs.
-Before you begin cleaning, turn off the compressor unit to avoid dirt and debris from accumulating.
-Then, using the help of a garden hose and rag, gently clean the coil fins and blades of your fan to get rid of dirt, twigs and leaves.
-After washing, wipe the blades with a paper towel and spray to clean.
-You should also straighten any bent fins that could be caused by the wind or other weather conditions.
+A dirty condenser will reduce air flow, decrease the efficiency of your system, and increase energy costs.
+Before you begin cleaning, turn off the compressor unit to prevent dirt and debris from accumulating.
+Then, using a garden hose, gently clean the coil fins and fan blades to get rid of dirt leaves, twigs and other debris.
+After cleaning the blades, wipe them using a paper towel and spray for sanitation.
+It is also recommended to straighten any bent fins that could result from winds, or other weather conditions.

 Line Sets

-If your central air conditioner is over 10 years old, it is recommended to get a professional to examine the line sets, the copper tubes that connect the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
-The lines are filled with refrigerant and any cracks or corrosion can cause leaks that can result in inadequate cooling and higher costs for utility.
+If your central air conditioner has been running for more than 10 years, you should engage a professional to check the line sets.
+These are the copper tubes that connect the indoor evaporator coil with the outdoor compressor and condenser.
+The lines are a conduit for refrigerant and any cracks or rust may cause leaks, which can cause low cooling and costly costs for utility.

 Air Filter

-To increase the efficiency of your AC system, change your air filter on a regular basis.
-The frequency of changing your air filter will depend on how often you use the AC and how many pets reside in the home and how much dust accumulates.
-A typical air filter will last for about two weeks to a month in the cooling season.
+To increase the efficiency of your AC system, make sure you change your air filter regularly.
+The frequency of changing your air filter depends on the frequency you run the AC, how many pets are living in your home and the amount of dust is collected.
+A typical air filter lasts for around two weeks or a month in the cooling season.

 Condensate Drain Line

-If the condensation drain line is clogged with algae, mold, snails, or bugs it won’t be able to flush out the water that is collected by your evaporator coil during cooling.
-This can result in a flood-prone home, water damage and the growth of mold and mildew.
-In order to prevent this the float switch near the indoor evaporator will shut off the system when it detects that the drain line has become blocked.
+If your condensation drain line becomes clogged by algae, mold, or bugs, the water that collects on the evaporator coil will not be able to flush away.
+This can result in a flood-prone home, water damage, and the growth of mildew and mold.
+The float switch in your indoor coil will shut off the system when it detects a clogged drain line.

 Explore More